CleverCloud/doc.clever-cloud.com/commons/addons/elastic.md

 ## Elastic Stack version

-The version currently installed by the add-on is 7.4.2.
+The current versions supported at add-on creation are 6 and 7.

 ## Elasticsearch